pcapexpress/pcapexpress.github.io/PCAP-EXPRESS-02.md

 ### HOP ON FOR THE NEXT ONE!

-We got to explore and focus on domains in an infection chain rather than malicious objects.<br>
+This was a little different, we got to explore and focus on series of domains<br>
+in an infection chain rather than malicious objects themselves.<br>
 Lets move on to number 3 shall we?<br>
 [PCAP-EXPRESS:03 "Big Fish In a Little Pond" ](./PCAP-EXPRESS-03.md)<br>
 *Virus with a beacon.*